FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 * `client_secret` - this is a secret key that is provided by the OAuth server.
 This should never be made public and should only ever be stored on the server.
 * `grant_type` - this will always be the value `client_credentials` to let the OAuth server know we are using the Client credentials grant.

 You can send the `client_id` and `client_secret` in the request body or you can send them in using Basic authorization.
-We'll send them in the body in the code below to keep things consistent with the code from the authorization code grant above.
+We'll send them in the body in the code below to keep things consistent with the code from the Authorization Code grant above.

 Let's rework our TWGTL application to use the client credentials grant in order to support two different backends making APIs calls to each other.